grmlin/watched/README.md

 ### LiveNodeList

-A list of dom elements, always up to date
+A list of dom elements, always up to date.
+It's "array-like", similar to jquery objects or native node lists.

 - live list, similar to the list returned by `getElementsBy(Tag|Class)Name`
 - dispatches event, if the list changed!

+#### LiveNodeList#length

+Current length of the nodelist

 #### LiveNodeList#added(callback)

 Adds a callback to the node list.
-The called will be called, when new elements are added to the dom
+The callback will be called, when new elements are added to the dom

 ```javascript
 nodeList.added(function(newElements){